 Start where you are, but shoot for at least 30% (retirement timeline shrinks to 28 years).
 It may seem intimidating, but Grant, myself, and others love to share ideas that have worked for us.
 Take what you can use and grow from there.

 If you’re married, avoiding the two income trap can do wonders for your finances.
-If you’re both working, adjust things so you’re living off of one income.
+If you’re both working, adjust things so you’re living on one income.

 Thoughts on Habits and Traits for Early Retirement